WalterOkumu/crypto-watcher/README.md

 # A Crypto Web App with Real-Time Data from API

- A Web App build in React JS, that draws information from an API, and displays Crpto data in real-time.
+ A Web App built in React JS, that draws information from an API, and displays Crypto data in real-time.

 ## Built With